 This machine is equipped with an adjustable seat, which includes a retractable seat belt assembly and an Operator Presence Sensor (OPS).
-The OPS in the form of a switch, is integrated into the seat bottom and is connected to the machine electrical system.
-The Operator Presence Sensor must be connected to the electrical wiring harness.

-The seat can be adjusted forward and backward, the armrests can be adjusted up and down (700 and 900 series) , the mechanical suspension mechanism weight/ride adjustment controls can be adjusted for weights between 125- and 275-pounds (500 and 700 series) or air ride adjustment (900 series), a lumbar support can be adjusted and the seat can tilt forward and backward.
+The OPS, in the form of a switch, is integrated into the seat bottom and is connected to the machine electrical system.
+The OPS must be connected to the electrical wiring harness.
+The seat can be adjusted forward and backward, the armrests can be adjusted up and down, the mechanical suspension mechanism weight/ride adjustment controls use an air ride adjustment, a lumbar support can be adjusted and the seat can tilt forward and backward.